dmwm/tutorials/environ/dmwm-build.rst

 you may also need to setup system accounts, install grid CA certificates, etc.
 See the
 `system deploy <https://github.com/dmwm/deployment/blob/master/system/deploy>`_.
-On CERN VOBoxes, this system pre-configuration is usually done in quattor templates or on puppet manifests.
+On CERN VOBoxes, this system pre-configuration is usually done in puppet.

 If you want to install a raw RPM because you don't have a deployment script for it yet, you can use the following instructions: ::

-   export SCRAM_ARCH=slc5_amd64_gcc461  # or slc6_amd64_gcc481 if on SLC6
+   export SCRAM_ARCH=slc6_amd64_gcc481  # or slc6_amd64_gcc493
    REPO=comp.pre # Or comp.pre.you if you are installing from your private repo mkdir cms-comp; cd cms-comp wget http://cmsrep.cern.ch/cmssw/$REPO/bootstrap.sh